MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator.md

 1. Automated testing
 1. Local development

 Automated testing can be done using the Kusto Emulator without provisioning an Azure Service and without connection to Internet.
-It can be a very efficient to get a Kusto Query Engine available for automated tests.
+It can be an efficient way to use Kusto Query Engine available for automated tests.

 Local development can be done without relying on an internet connection nor a provisioned service.